GingaaBread/GNOStatic/src/essentials/operators/logical_operators.md

 The `not` keyword operator returns the negated right boolean operand.

 ::: warning
-Note that the result is not applied to the operand, but returned.
+Note that the result is not applied to the operand, but only returned.
-If you want to apply the negated operation, use the boolean's `Negate()` method, instead.
+If you want to apply the negated operation, use negation operator `~`, instead.
 :::

 Example: